JoshTeperman/notes/monads.md

 ## `Dry-Monad` gem Monads
 The `dry-monads` gem provides 5 different Monads:

-- `Maybe`- for nil-safe computations, used to represent failure
+- `Maybe`, also known as `Optional` - for nil-safe computations, used to represent failure
 - `Result`, also known as `Either` - for expressing errors using types and result objects.
 - `Try` - to describe computations which may result in an exception
 - `List` - for idiomatic typed lists representing carrying multiple values